-Premiums on universal life insurance do not necessarily stay the same as they fluctuate over time with regards on how you want to manage it.
+Premiums on universal policy do not necessarily stay the same as they fluctuate over time with regards on how you want to manage it.

 If a policyholder deposits an extra amount on the premium, that extra amount is an investment and will earn interest.

-Your amount of life insurance cover should correlate with what you want to achieve when taking a life insurance policy.
+Your amount of insurance cover should correlate with what you want to achieve when taking a policy.

 If you want your life cover to cover your home loan should anything happen to you, then the amount of life cover should be able to cover your home loan at net present value.

-However, figuring how much life insurance cover you need shouldn’t be much of a problem.
+However, figuring how much insurance cover you need shouldn’t be much of a problem.

 With the help of an advisor from any insurance house you will have a step to step guide on how much cover you need.